Course Catalog

 • Unusual or mitigating circumstances

-Upon review, the student may be allowed to return on probation.
+Upon review, students may be allowed to return on probation after sitting out one semester.
 As a condition to return on probation, the One-Stop Advisor may recommend no future online classes, career counseling and/or career assessment in the Testing Center, a limit of maximum credit hours, or any other action that is deemed in the best academic interest of the student.
 Recommendations of the One-Stop Advisor, where applicable, must be met prior to re-admittance.
 Students may not be eligible for financial aid until they have successfully passed the required credits, after which financial aid eligibility will be reviewed upon request.
 (See Satisfactory Academic Progress.)

 Upon reenrollment, the student must attain a minimum 2.0 GPA for the semester and have a cumulative GPA of 2.00 or higher to return to satisfactory academic standing.
 Failure to meet this requirement will result in a subsequent dismissal.